matsola/biofertilizer-report/casestudy.md

 #### BRIX analysis

-BRIX, or degrees Brix (°Bx), is a measurement of sugar content in a plant.
-It is often used as an indicator of plant health because sugar plays a vital role in plant growth and development.
+Measuring BRIX, or degrees Brix (°Bx), of the plant's sap, indicates the plant's health and performance.

-High levels of sugar can indicate that a plant is receiving sufficient nutrients and light, while low levels may suggest that the plant is experiencing stress or is not getting enough nutrients.
+Plant sap with high sugar levels means that the plant is receiving sufficient nutrients and light, while low levels may suggest that the plant is experiencing stress or not getting enough nutrients.

-A small sample of plant sap was extracted (with a garlic press) from the plant leafs and then measured with a digital refractometer.
+A small sample of plant sap was extracted (with a garlic press) from the plant leaves and then measured with a digital refractometer.

-BRIX was measured before and a couple of hours after application of the biofertilizer.
+The case study measured BRIX before and a couple of hours after applying the biofertilizer.

-Measurements started after the plants had reached a certain size, where removing leaves would no longer negatively affect the plant's development.
+Measurements started after the plants had reached the size where removing leaves would no longer negatively affect the plant's development.

 ### Interviews with the producers and gardeners

-We conducted semi-structured in-depth interviews with the three vegetable producers and a number of urban gardeners to capture the hard-to-measure aspects of their experiences using the biofertilizer.
-The interviews were conducted over the phone or via video chat and were semi-structured, allowing for flexibility and in-depth exploration of the participants' experiences.
+Semi-structured interviews with the three vegetable producers and Bee Urban were done to capture the hard-to-measure aspects of their experiences using the biofertilizer.
+It serves as a good complement to the findings of the lab analyses.

-The questions and answers can be found in the appendix, providing insight into the participants' thoughts and feelings about using the biofertilizer.
-These interviews provide valuable information that complements the findings of the experimental study, particularly concerning the more intangible aspects of using the biofertilizer.

-The same questions was used for the producers.
-For the gardeners a different set of questions used.

 ## Result

 The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators in the study.

-This lack of correlation between inputs (such as fertilizers, water, and other amendments) and the resulting soil analysis is not uncommon, as many factors can play in.
-These factors include deficiencies in water or nutrients, environmental factors such as temperature and sunlight, and the presence of adequate levels of nutrients in the soil.
+The lack of correlation between inputs and the resulting lab analysis is not uncommon.
+Many factors, like deficiencies in water or nutrients, and environmental factors, such as temperature and sunlight, might affect the plant more than the input.

-Despite the lack of correlation in this case, diagrams are provided in the following section to visualize the differences between the control and experimental beds.
+Despite the lack of correlation, diagrams are provided in the following sections to visualize the differences between the control and experimental beds.

 The reports from laboratories are included in the appendix.